 The University of Cincinnati's Student Financial Aid Office coordinates all aid for graduate and professional students, including those at Cincinnati Law.
 Funding may include loans, monies awarded by individual programs, centers, the Graduate School and Student Financial Aid.

-Cincinnati Law offers loan assistance through three main federal student loan programs: Federal Perkins, Federal Direct Unsubsidized and the Federal Direct Graduate PLUS Loan.
+Cincinnati Law offers loan assistance through two main federal student loan programs: Federal Direct Unsubsidized and the Federal Direct Graduate PLUS Loan.
 Repayment on all of these loans does not begin until after graduation from law school or unless a student falls below half-time enrollment status.

 The Federal Graduate PLUS Loan is designed to cover any remaining gap in tuition/living expenses left after all other sources of aid and loans have already been exhausted.
 As a result, the loan amount is only limited by a student's total cost of education minus all other forms of aid/loans.
 Private education loans, or alternative loans, offered by banks and other lenders are another “gap financing” option available.
 Often they provide a choice of competitive fixed or variable interest rates and fees which may be lower than the Federal Graduate PLUS Loan.
 Borrowers are encouraged to research the advantages and disadvantages of these options prior to applying.
 If you identify an alternative loan that interests you, we recommend you speak with a staff member in the Office of Admission & Financial Aid to discuss the terms of the loan.